gaviria/cognito-react/README.md

 # AWS Cognito with React

 Is a Basic Login project with React and aws Cognito (amazon-cognito-identity-js).
 If you need it, go ahead!!.
-I will be updating the code everi month.
+I will be updating the code every month.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)